mmu-webdesign/IWD-web-term2/rwd-week-6.md

 -   Metadata - page title and meta description relevant to your portfolio.
 -   Design - attractive, appropriate use of typography, design and colour.
 -   Mobile first approach to CSS and media queries.
--   Step by step implementation of CSS including flexbox for layout.
+-   Step by step implementation of the required CSS including flexbox for layout.
 -   Efficient (read minimal) CSS.
 -   Credit any lines of non-original CSS.
 -   Additional elements may include extended layout (for example putting your about section (text/media) into columns or rows with flexbox or floats.
 Placement of social media icons, perhaps a home-made icon and such to enhance your page.